-Moreover, the burden of proof on a Complainant regarding this element in the domain name lies most directly within the Respondent's knowledge.
+Moreover, the burden of proof on the Complainant regarding this element in the domain name lies most directly within the Respondent's knowledge.
 Once the Complainant makes a prima facie case showing that the Respondent does not have any rights or legitimate interest in the domain name, the evidentiary burden shifts to the Respondent to rebut the contention by providing evidence of its rights or interests in the domain name.

 The Respondent has not rebutted the contentions of the Complainant and has not produced any documents or submissions to show his interest in protecting his own right and interest in the domain name.
-Further, the Respondent has not used the domain name or a name corresponding to the disputed domain name in connection with a bonfide offer of goods or services.
-Further, the Respondent is not commonly known by the disputed domain name and has not made any legitimate non-commercial or fair use of the disputed domain name.
-Thus, it is clear that the Respondent has no right or legitimate interest in respect of the disputed domain name www.sunglasshut.in
+Further, the Respondent has not used the domain name or a name corresponding to the disputed domain name in connection with a bonafide offer of goods or services.
+Further, the Respondent is not commonly known by the disputed domain name and has not made any legitimate non-commercial or fair use of the disputed domain name, without intent for commercial gain and subsequently, misleading consumers and tarnishing the Complainant's "CREDIT MUTUEL" Trademark.